SNOW GLOBES BY HYOUE

 The snow globe in the center is inspired by Up in the air, a 2009 film by Jason Reitman .
 Its main character is a corporate downsizer.
 He constantly travels making staff layoffs and salary cuts to increase the profits of the companies he works for.
 He will end up wondering what life would be like in one place.

-In this series, Hyoue‘s snow globes enclose complex geometric figures that evoke urban landscapes with a certain futuristic character.
+In Structures, Hyoue‘s snow globes enclose complex geometric figures that evoke urban landscapes with a certain futuristic character.
 Almost all of them show us large pillars supporting what seem to be elevated highways whose shape, in many cases, is that of a number.
 However, to illustrate this series I have chosen two creations that do not fit this description: Crow-01 and Crow-02.

 Hyoue‘s snow globes also include creations for merchandising from different companies.
 BMW, Globbe-Trotter or the Japanese fashion brand Jane Marple are some of them.